kaz260/WAO-Scheduler/README.md

     ```
     kubectl create -f wao-scheduler-deployment.yaml
     ```
-    Check if minimizePower was started normally.
-Success if the pod status changes to "Running".
+    Success if you can confirm the startup on each node with the following command (Successful if the pod status is [Running])
     ```
     kubectl get pod -n kube-system -o wide | grep wao-scheduler
     ```